knative/func/docs/reference/func_create.md

 EXAMPLES
-	o Create a Node.js function (the default language runtime) in the current directory (the default path) which handles http events (the default template).
+	o Create a Node.js function in the current directory (the default path) which handles http events (the default template).
-	  $ func create
+	  $ func create -l node

 	o Create a Node.js function in the directory 'myfunc'.
-	  $ func create myfunc
+	  $ func create -l node myfunc

 	o Create a Go function which handles CloudEvents in ./myfunc.
 	  $ func create -l go -t cloudevents myfunc